robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-03-01-activerecord-last-pieces-of-the-initialization-puzzle.markdown

 #### Super into included modules
 The `super` call on line 8 (in the code example) goes through the included modules for the `define_attribute_methods` method taking 1 parameter.
-I did not understand this at first, but after I created a small example it became more
+I did not understand this at first, but after I created a small example it became clearer:
-clear:

 ~~~ ruby,showlinenos
 module B